UniversalModel/core/UCT_CONVERGENCE_PR_ARTIFACTS.md

 4. **Cross-linking.** Every artifact points back to the full appendix (DOI 10.17605/OSF.IO/74XGR).
 Every artifact references the Alibaba prior-art case as the most recent industrial confirmation.
 Every artifact mentions the open falsification clause.

-5. **Bilingual coverage.** The Bulgarian X thread provides local-language coverage for the Bulgarian academic and press community.
+5. **Localized coverage.** The secondary English X thread provides an alternative phrasing for the local academic and press community.
 If translation to other languages is needed (Mandarin for Alibaba audience, German for European philosophy audience), the patched English versions are the canonical source.

 ---